-Nuer is a West Nilotic language spoken by about 800,000 people in South Sudan and Ethiopia.
+Nuer is a West Nilotic language spoken by 1-2 million people in South Sudan and Ethiopia.
 Its inflectional morphology is notable for the major role played by interacting alternations of vowel quality, tone and phonation type (breathy voice and creaky voice).

 Russian is a Slavonic language spoken by over 144 million people across Eurasia, making it the eighth most spoken language in the world.
 In some respects it is a conservative member of the Indo-European family, while in others shows innovative traits.
 As just one instance, it is famous for its system of aspect, which pervades the verbal system.

 SENĆOŦEN is a language of the Saanich First Nations community, from the Saanich Peninsula of Vancouver Island, Canada, and neighbouring Gulf and San Juan Islands.
 Along with five closely related Northern Straits dialects, it is one of 32 indigeneous languages of British Columbia.

 Seri is spoken by a few hundred people in Sonora State, Mexico.
 It is a language isolate, not demonstrably related to any other known language.
 The choice between dozens of different possible verbal suffixes gives it an inflection class system of unparalleled complexity.